swallowcamel/nancywiki/Diagnostics.md

 As you would expect, request tracing, provided a window for inspecting the behavior of individual requests as they are processed by Nancy.

-For performance reasons, request tracing is diasabled by default and can either be turned on using the `Configuration` page on the dashboard or by setting the `StaticConfiguration.EnableRequestTracing` property to `true`
+For performance reasons, request tracing is disabled by default and can either be turned on using the `Configuration` page on the dashboard or by setting the `StaticConfiguration.EnableRequestTracing` property to `true`

     public class CustomBootstrapper : DefaultNancyBootstrapper
     {